Teen Safe Driving: How Teens Can Be Better Drivers

 Teen drivers are less likely to identify dangerous situations and more likely to engage in risky behavior than adult motorists.
 This puts teens – and others – at risk on Texas roads.
 Unfortunately, Texas continues to rank first in the nation year after year for fatal car accidents caused by teens.

-1.-Nighttime and Weekend Driving
+1) Nighttime and Weekend Driving

 Nighttime driving is always more dangerous than daytime driving, regardless of the motorist’s age.
 But nighttime driving is especially risky for teens for a number of reasons.
 In 2020, 44% of crash deaths involving teenagers ages 13-19 occurred between 9 pm and 6 am, and 56% occurred on Friday, Saturday, or Sunday.

-2.-Failure to Use Seatbelt
+2) Failure to Use Seatbelt

-driving.
+Teens are more likely to take risks, feel invincible, and generally have a limited understanding of the dangers associated with driving.
 This lack of awareness can result in a failure to take basic safety precautions like wearing their seatbelt.
 In 2020, 56% of teen drivers and passengers killed in auto crashes were not wearing seatbelts at the scene of the accident.

-3.-Drinking and Driving
+3) Drinking and Driving

 It takes very little alcohol to compromise a teen driver’s abilities behind the wheel.
 What’s more, they’re less likely than an adult to understand their limits and how they function while intoxicated.